The Process of Making Gas

-Gas is transported and sold through the Parmelia Gas Pipeline operated by APA Group and any oil and condensate is trucked to the BP Kwinana refinery.
+Gas is transported and sold through the Dampier to Bunbury Natural Gas Pipeline, owned by Australian Gas Infrastructure Group (AGIG), as well as the Parmelia Gas Pipeline operated by APA Group and any oil and condensate is trucked to the BP Kwinana refinery.

-The Dongara gas fields have been depleted and are not currently producing.
-They have been placed in temporary shut-down.
+The Dongara gas fields have been depleted and are no longer producing.
+They have been placed in shut-down.
 MEPAU is preparing care and maintenance plans for the Dongara Production Facility and decommissioning plans for the associated wells and infrastructure.

 Xyris Production Facility

 The Waitsia gas field began producing natural gas in August 2016 when the Waitsia Gas Project Stage 1A was commissioned.
-Gas is flowed from the Senecio-03 and Waitsia-01 wells to the Xyris Production Facility, which was refurbished in 2016 following a period of care and maintenance, and now provides an ongoing source of gas to consumers and jobs for local employees.
+Gas flowed from two wells (i.e. Senecio-03 and Waitsia-01) to the Xyris Production Facility, which was refurbished in 2016 following a period of care and maintenance, and providing an ongoing source of gas to consumers and jobs for local employees.